pinheadmz/savingsatoshi/chapter6/README.md

-1. Mike Ramen needs 2 BTC to book his flight to Vanderpoole's private island.
-You two already have 1 BTC in a shared "multisig" address.
-You decide to top that off with 1 BTC from your chapter 3 mining rewards, which have been sent by the mining pool to the address you created in chapter 4.
+1. Mike Ramen needs 1 BTC to book his flight to Vanderpoole's private island.
+You decide to send him 1 BTC from your chapter 3 mining rewards, which have been sent by the mining pool to the address you created in chapter 4.

 You open you Bitcoin full node and execute a command to see where your money is in the blockchain: